-Students learn Chinese SANDA at school.
+Students learn Chinese Sanda kickboxing at school.

 Chinese Sanshou ,Sanda or Chinese kickboxing have Chinese martial arts applications that involve many aspects of actual combat, including grappling and striking.
 In the Chinese kick boxing competition in China, takedowns and throws are permitted in competition along with all other kinds of striking, such as arms and legs used.